XiaogangHe/NUS-CE3201/syllabus.md

 | Homework                 | 35%      | 2           |
 | Final Project            | 45%      | 1           |

-[^1]: As all tutorials are fully available online, you do not have to come to the computer lab (PC5 & PC6) to do the tutorial.
+[^1]: Please come to the computer lab (PC5 & PC6) on time to do tutorials.
+Attendance will be checked.
-      If you choose to do this remotely, we will check the attendance through Zoom.

 [^2]: There are 6 tutorial sessions in total, but you can miss Tutorial 4 (Oct 26, Week 11) and Tutorial 6 (Nov 9, Week 13) and still receive full points.